stefanotorresi/suse-sap-monitoring-quickstart/README.md

 ```

 ### 3.2.
-Installing packages
+Installing Packages

-These are the services we're going to run in the _monitoring server_.
+Install the following packages on the _monitoring server_:

 ```
 zypper install golang-github-prometheus-prometheus \